 I remember where people programmed bank computers to skim off the third or fourth decimal place of deposits and put it in another account.
 It didn’t affect the receiver’s account, but quickly garnered wealth for the person owning that account.
 It was quickly made illegal, and I’m wondering how bitcoin mining is any different.

-Rick Smith Premium Member over 1 year ago
+Rick Smith Premium Member about 2 years ago

 It has been a long time since we have seen the Gravesytes.